 Carolina specializes in valuing complex financial instruments that require advanced mathematical modeling.
 Carolina has helped her clients with the valuation of multibillion dollar investments in private companies using option pricing models and analyzing market data.
 She has also provided valuation assistance with numerous complex acquisitions, by valuing different types of contingent payments and analyzing stock compensation awards.
 She developed and implemented quantitative models using stochastic modeling and other techniques to value derivatives and complex financial instruments.
 In her work she uses stochastic calculus, probability and statistics.
 In addition, she has performed data analyses and regression models to value debt and other financial instruments.
 At EY, Carolina developed the national valuation data analytics training module and led the training at different offices across the U.S..

-Since she joined EY, Carolina has served as a member of the Latino Professional Network National Steering Committee and the Los Angeles Office Professional Women’s Network Steering Committee.Throughout her career, Carolina has been recognized for promoting and modeling diversity and inclusiveness.
+Since she joined EY Carolina has served as a member of the Latino Professional Network National Steering Committee and the Los Angeles Office Professional Women’s Network Steering Committee.Throughout her career Carolina has been recognized for promoting and modeling diversity and inclusiveness, and leading with empathy.

-“Hispanic Heritage Month gave me an opportunity to celebrate my culture and the culture of other Latinos and Latinas.
-Being an immigrant Argentine woman is the lens through which I experience my life in the U.S. and raise my two daughters together with my husband.
-It has also provided me an opportunity to pay more attention and learn about the history of the term ‘Hispanic’ and how it has been used throughout the years.”
+“Being an immigrant Argentine woman is the lens through which I experience my life in the U.S. and raise my two daughters together with my husband.
+The Hispanic Heritage Month gave me an opportunity to celebrate my culture and the culture of other Latinos and Latinas, sharing the things we have in common and learning more about our differences and experiences.
+It has also provided me an opportunity to pay more attention and learn about the history of the term "Hispanic" and how it has been used throughout the years.”